v-manchinskiy/diary/content/posts/best-ai-writing-tools-in-2022/index.md

 ![Ginger’s Sentence Rephraser](ginger-logo.jpg)
 [Ginger’s Sentence Rephraser](https://www.gingersoftware.com/products/sentence-rephraser) offers comprehensive, real-time online suggestions to help improve word choice, enhance tone, make sentences clearer, and fix grammatic mistakes.
 With just one simple click users can rephrase a sentence with word synonyms, antonyms, idioms and phrases.

+Also, this is a simple solution for translation problems.
+This service is available as Chrome browser extension and users can search through a massive database of words and phrases.
+Users will be able to translate the same sentence into different languages, for example English to French.
+It will support both text-to-speech and speech-to-text in real time and work across all platforms.